MaratIbragimov/Jenkins_Job_DSL_Tutorial/Jenkins_Job_DSL/Jenkins_Job_DSL_Docker.md

+## Groovy job DSL script with docker publish:
-**Note**: in the previous step we built the application and started it manually using `npm start`.
+In the previous step we built the application and started it manually using `npm start`.
 In this section we will dockerize and push the application to **docker-hub**.

-# Groovy DSL Script with docker publish:

-* Open Jenkins

-* Select **Job DSL example**

-A Jenkins job DSL a plugin that allows us to define/configure jenkins jobs programmatically.

 ## Jobs DSL plugin installation: